sympy/sympy/doc/src/tutorial/gotchas.rst

 It turns out that when using SymPy as a library, having ``==`` test for exact symbolic equality is far more useful than having it represent symbolic equality, or having it test for mathematical equality.
-However, as a new user, you will probably care more about the former two.
+However, as a new user, you will probably care more about the latter two.
 We have already seen an alternative to representing equalities symbolically, ``Eq``.
 To test if two things are equal, it is best to recall the basic fact that if `a = b`, then `a - b = 0`.
 Thus, the best way to check if `a = b` is to take `a - b`